Standard check in

 - Non-loan Return: Use to check in items that were used, but not checked out (items from the reference collection, items that are on reserve, or items found in a reading room).
 This mode updates the item’s Soft Issued Count on the item Statistics screen.

 - Inventory: Use when conducting an inventory (for example, you are performing a shelf-read and scanning barcodes of items that are present).
 This mode updates the item’s Inventoried Count and Last Inventoried date on the item Statistics screen.
-In the future, the ability to conduct a full collection inventory will be added to WMS.
+Refer to Inventory for more information.

 - Delete Hold: Use to delete a hold on an item that is on the pickup shelf, but has not yet expired.
 This mode checks the item in and cancels the hold for the patron that had been notified that the item was ready for pickup.